 When the content has been refined and approved in draft format:

-The Technical Writer creates a branch off the relevant documentation release branch
+The Product Manager/Technical Writer creates a branch off the relevant documentation release branch

 The documentation is updated with the approved content in that branch

-If there are multiple pages to update for a specific feature/change try keep them all in the same branch for ease of management
+If there are multiple pages to update for a specific feature/change please keep them all in the same branch for ease of management

-The PR is submitted and relevant reviewers added, including an editor, for final review
+The PR is submitted and relevant reviewers added, including an editor (not the Technical Writer who wrote the docs), for final review

 Include the link to the server/webapp repo issue in your PR for reference purposes